CodeMeastro/Problem-Solving-Skills-From-HakerRank/README.md

 1) How to use arrays
 2) How to handle with years ,days, and months
 3) How to set up logic, this is main thing I learnt from this

+#3 Sales by match:
+Problem Statement:
+There is a large pile of socks that must be paired by color.
+Given an array of integers representing the color of each sock, determine how many pairs of socks with matching colors there are.

+solved:
+I got stuck on this problem for more than 1 hour , just crazed in the complex logic I designed

+In this problem I used arrays!!
+1) First I find element if it repeats twice than increment the count
+2) Next I removed that element from the array so that if third element of same type appears it will have to be count
+3) Thus if element exists thrice or more, it will be considered by removing the previous same elements from array